nmajor/nmajor-src/_drafts/_posts/express-js-with-es6-and-babel.md

 This generates a new express app in a new folder called new-app.
 And as you can see, I've told express to use sass for css and pug for the html templating.

+### Rearrange Files

+We are going to need to rearrange things a bit.
+This is because of the production build.
+We want all the javascript files isolated in a subfolder of our app because later we are going to tell babel to compile all the files and things get really messy if all our code is in at the same level as our dot files, node_modules folder, etc...

+So lets make a new folder called `src` and move all our express stuff into it.

+    $ mkdir src
+    $ mv bin public routes views app.js src/

 ### Install Babel

 First we need to add 2 babel packages to our apps dev-dependencies.